Developmental Edits

 Accepted Genres

-I specialize in editing novels for young-adult and middle-grade audiences in the following genres:
+I specialize in middle-grade and young-adult fiction in the following genres:

-However, if you have a heartfelt story that falls into a different genre, I am open to considering it.
-If you would like to work with me, send in a request, and we will discuss your work together to see if it is a good fit.
+However, if you have a theme-rich story that falls into a different genre, I am open to considering it.
+If you would like to work with me, send in a request, and we will discuss your work to see if it is a good fit.

 And that’s it!
 If this is the opportunity your story has been waiting for, fill out the request form at the bottom of the page.
 I can’t wait to see what you’ve been working on.